ALavault/alavault.github.io/_posts/2020-06-09-music_tuto_4_harmony.md

 ### 5.2 Guitar

 Normal problem with the guitar, you can play the note at several places.
-And playing triads "stacked" can force unwanted finger streching.
+And playing triads "stacked" can force unwanted finger stretching.

 Because of this we are going to play *spread triads* : instead of playing C-E-G, we will play C-G-E